-It introduces the practice of law, focussing on dispute resolution and legal transactions and legal actions gives emphasis to professional responsibility and ethical behaviour.
+The courses introduces the practice of law, focusing on dispute resolution, legal transactions, legal actions and gives emphasis to professional responsibility and ethical behaviour.
 The course is made up of a number of components and modules which cover a variety of areas of practice where communication, research, advocacy and legal transaction skills are utilised.

 The course is made up of components and modules which cover a variety of areas where advocacy skills and legal transaction skills are utilised.
 Professional Practice builds on the first year Legal System and Method component, Legal Method (Communication Skills).

 Students deal with real clients, undertake simulation exercises and attend legal office placements in the areas of litigation and legal transactions.
 The course examines alternatives to litigation and gives students opportunity to practice alternative dispute resolution skills.
 It also examines, oral and written communication skills, legal letter writing, document drafting, interviewing, research, non litigious negotiation and settlement skills.

 This course is part of a multi-term sequence.
 Both Part A and Part B must be completed to meet the requirements of the sequence.
 Part A and Part B must be completed in consecutive terms.
 Students must complete Part A before completing Part B. Students must complete the sequence within a twelve month period.
 If students complete Part A but are unable to complete Part B within the timeframe, they must re-enrol in Part A.

 LAWS1001A, LAWS1001B, LAWS1002A, LAWS1002B, LAWS2003A, LAWS2003B, LAWS3004A, LAWS3004B, LAWS3005

 Professional Task: Professional Placement Tasks

 Participation: Mandatory attendance at all practicums and legal advice clinics

 Case Study / Problem Based Learning: Problem-based assessment tasks